 FAQ

-Does Amex Aeroplan Reserve have lounge access?
+Does TD Aeroplan Visa Infinite Privilege Card have lounge access?

+The TD Aeroplan Visa Infinite Privilege Card gives unlimited access to Maple Leaf Lounges and a complimentary Visa Airport Companion Program membership with 6 free passes per year.
 The American Express Aeroplan Reserve Card grants unlimited access to Maple Leaf Lounges for the cardholder and one guest, plus a complimentary Priority Pass membership.

 Does the Infinite Privilege card get you any status with Aeroplan?